 Open Your Doors or Windows for at Least 10 Minutes Each Day

-One of the simplest yet most effective ways to improve air quality in the home is to enhance natural ventilation.
-Opening your windows and doors for at least 10 minutes a day allows fresh air to circulate, pushing out stale and potentially contaminated indoor air.
-This practice not only refreshes the air but also helps dilute indoor airborne contaminants.
-The best times to do this are during early morning or late evening when the air outside is cooler and less polluted.
+One of the simplest yet best ways to improve air quality in the home is to enhance natural ventilation.
+Opening your windows and doors for at least 10 minutes a day allows fresh air to circulate, pushing out any sources of indoor air pollution.
+This practice not only refreshes the air but also helps dilute indoor health hazards that create poor air quality in your home.
+The best times to do this are during the early morning or late evening when the air pollution levels outside are lower and the temperatures are cooler.

 So, truly open the windows and smell the fresh air.
 It’s the cheapest way to improve air quality and circulation in your home.